ammar-mansuri/safencrypt/Readme.md

 SecretKey secretKey = KeyGenerator.generateSymmetricKey(SymmetricAlgorithm.AES_GCM_128_NoPadding);
 ```

-3. You want to use a password to generate the key?
-The wrapper support a default method for password based key generate as per the algortihm PBKDF2WithHmacSHA256.
+3. You want to provide safEncrypt a password to generate the key?
+The wrapper support a default method for password based key generate as per the algorithm PBKDF2WithHmacSHA256.
 The usage is as follows:

 ```java
 SymmetricCipher symmetricCipher =